Experienced Tax Attorneys

 If you have not complied with FBAR and FATCA requirements, you need to reach out to a Maryland FATCA attorney right away to get help and advice in deciding on an appropriate course of action to resolve your tax issues.

 You may have the option to limit the penalties that you are potentially facing for your non-disclosure of your offshore funds.
 You could, for example, limit potential penalties by participating in the streamlined Offshore Voluntary Disclosure Program (OVDP) which the IRS offers.
 However, attempting OVDP participation to resolve your tax issues is not without risks.
 You need a FATCA attorney who can advise you on the best way to approach a failure to file mandatory FATCA and/or FBAR forms.
-Fortunately, you can turn to Thorn Law Group for help.
+Fortunately, you can turn to US International Tax Advisors for help.

 Give us a call today to discover more about your requirements under both FBAR and FATCA and to find out how a Maryland FATCA attoney can help if you've failed to fulfill these requirements.